yosemitebandit/vebsite/content/notes/quandry.md

 * The blue star is an estimate of the piece's centroid.
 * "Candidates corners" are shown as red crosses.
 * From these candidates I use some fluffy heuristics to generate "true corners" (the green circles).
-* In this example, btw, the two sides on the bottom of each image fit together.
+* In this example, btw, the two sides on the bottom of each image are known to fit together.

 The matching sides of two puzzle pieces should have the same length along the path.
-I'm having issues getting this measurement working at the moment, so I'm just using straight-line distances between corners as a first pass.
 Color-matching and other more advanced techniques could be applied later for more filtering..
-I'm learning a lot just trying to get side lengths.
+I'm learning a lot just getting the side lengths.

 I tried various corner-detecting routines provided by skimage:
 `fast`, `foerstner`, `kitchen_rosenfeld`, `shi_tomasi` and `subpix`,